3 Days in Vienna, City of Dreams

 The Albertina

-If you like art and history than this museum is a must.
-It is located on the Albertinaplatz in a part of the former Imperial Residential Palace.
+If you like art and history, then this museum is a must.
+It is on the Albertinaplatz in a part of the former Imperial Residential Palace.
 At the Albertina you can admire a valuable art collection from artist such as Renoir, Degas, Monet and many more.

 Tip: Take the escalator to get some cool shots of the Opera that lies right across the street.